soruh/I-Telex-Teilnehmerserver/README.md

   \* required for `init_mysql` script
 ### logLineNumbers

-Print linenumbers before log messages
+Print line numbers before log messages

 ### serverPin

   The pin for updates between servers
 ### updateQueueInterval
-  The interval in which to look for changed entrys and write them to the queue
+  The interval in which to look for changed entries and write them to the queue
 ### queueSendInterval
   The interval in which to try to send the queue
 ### fullQueryInterval